UAE'S J. AWAN & PARTNERS EXPANDS INTERNATIONAL GOVERNANCE, RISK AND COMPLIANCE MANAGEMENT CONSULTING FIRM WITH OPENING OF NEW LONDON OFFICE

 "Advanced technology and increased market demand are creating tremendous growth and expansion opportunities across virtually all banking, financial services, and Fintech industry sectors.
 The challenge companies face is navigating diverse and highly complex regulations particularly around anti-money laundering and know-your-customer as well as overcoming growing talent shortages that can prevent them from taking full advantage of these growth opportunities," said Jehanzeb Awan, founder and CEO of J. Awan & Partners and Azakaw.

 "J. Awan & Partners regulatory and compliance experience and expertise combined with the smart adaptability of Azakaw creates a powerful competitive advantage for companies looking to grow their business and safely expand into new markets.
-We can help build resilience and agility into growth models of our existing GCC and MENA clients looking for an edge to support expansion into pan-European markets as well as for UK and European companies that recognise the tremendous growth potential countries like the UAE and Saudi Arabia offer," said Bryden.
+We can help build resilience and agility into growth models of our existing GCC and MENA clients looking for an edge to support expansion into pan-European markets as well as for UK and European companies that recognise the tremendous growth potential countries like the UAE and Saudi Arabia offer.
+I'm delighted to lead J. Awan & Partners expansion into the region and look forward to serving our clients," said Bryden.

+J. Awan & Partners was formed in the UAE in 2014.
+With its first office registered in Dubai International Finance Centre, the company has since grown its presence to Abu Dhabi, Riyadh, Doha, Karachi, Toronto and now London.
+J. Awan & Partners has played an integral role in supporting the UAE's strategic effort to establish the country as a financial services and fintech hub by helping companies from global brands to entrepreneurial startups establish new headquarters in the region.